-There are several ways to give your old mobile phone or laptop a second life and thanks to SmartphonesPLUS you can even make some extra easy-earned cash with them!
+There are several ways to sell your used phone or laptop to SmartphonesPLUS and make some extra easy-earned cash with them!
 Unfortunately, very few people are aware of this and simply throw them away, losing money and harming the environment in the process.

 Out of sight, out of mind: the rising problem with e-waste and end-of-life (EOL) products

 According to the Consumer Electronics Association, each American household owns close to 24 electronic appliances on average.
 Although we may not always want to admit it, most of these gadgets contain enormous amounts of personal, confidential and sometimes plain mortifying information.
 With identity theft on the rise, you may be reluctant to get rid of your electronic devices and end up hoarding them in your house.
 However, this problem can easily be resolved by doing a hard reset.

 We all prefer to keep our search history for ourselves and, although data thieves are most likely not very interested in your embarrassing selfies with your cat, it certainly feels reassuring to know that they will never see the light of day.

 But, not only can you fall victim to information theft by simply throwing your old phone in the trash can, but it’s also illegal in many states.
 Yes, you read that right.
 Although there’s currently no federal legislation yet, several states banned the dumping of e-waste into landfills.
 This is an attempt to instill environmental responsibility and reduce the vast amounts of electronic junk that hit US landfills each year.